-It is a volunteer organization, and as such, we need every member's voluntary effort to defray the cost of operation.
+It is a volunteer organization (no one receives any compensation), and as such, we need every member's voluntary effort to defray the cost of operation.
 Although we give rides to our friends, family members, and others in the community, we're not a commercial operation.